Campus Resources

 Student Support Services (SSS) is a federally funded TRIO program that has been serving UWL students since 1978.
 Each year, the program provides free services to 350 students who meet federal eligibility requirements.
 To apply, a student must be a citizen or national of the United States, or meet the residency requirements for federal student financial assistance.
 A student must also meet one of the following criteria to be considered eligible for services:

-1. First generation college student (neither parents nor guardians graduated from a four-year college or university); OR
+- First-generation college student (neither parent/guardian graduated from a four-year college or university); OR

 Services provided through the program include: